Ever heard of Matula Tea? Certainly you’ve heard about H. Pylori.

 Matula tea has also been demonstrated to lower diverticulitis inflammation and ulcerative colitis inflammation.

-The South African Matula tea contains the following herbs:
+The South African Matula tea contains the following active ingredients (herbs):

 - Clycyrrhiza Glabra (Scientific name) Fabacase (Family name) Liquorice (Common Name) – root and leaves of the plant